Knowledge graphSettings

 TCP protocol

-Reliable delivery, handshake, and flow/congestion control at transport layer.
+Reliable delivery, connection setup, and flow/congestion control at the transport layer.

 Open chapter